GenomeDataScience/FastRandomForest/README.md

 FastRF 2 brings large benefits in speed (and to some extent memory use) over Weka RF with datasets that have:
 *	A large number of instances
-*	A lot of numeric features or a lot of binary categorical features
+*	A lot of numeric attributes or a lot of binary categorical attributes
-*	Missing values
+*	Attributes with missing values

-FastRF 2 is less beneficial (or in extreme cases detrimental) compared to Weka RF when datasets have:
+FastRF 2 is less beneficial, or in extreme cases detrimental compared to Weka RF when datasets have:
-*	A lot of multi-categorical features with ≥5 categories
+*	A lot of multi-categorical attributes with ≥5 categories
 *	Datasets stored in sparse format are not handled at all by FastRF
 *	Regression is not yet implemented in FastRF 2.0 beta